jxsd0084/jodd-quickstart/webapp1/README.md

 ## Create database

+### MySql

 One time only, you need to create MySql database: `jodd-quickstart` using script `etc/mysql.sql`.
 Change database JDBC parameters in `src/main/resources/app.props`.

+### Postgres

+For Postgres, you will also need to create database: `jodd-quickstart` using script `etc/pgsql.sql`.
+Uncomment and change Postgres JDBC parameters in `src/main/resources/app.props`.

 ## Run web app

-Run war with:
+Run application with:

 	gradlew jettyRun

-After few moments, you can see example on: [http://localhost:8080/webapp1]().
+After few moments, you can see example on: [http://localhost:8080/webapp1](http://localhost:8080/webapp1).
 Press `Control+C` to quit web application.

 Enjoy!